sindibad-tech/dotnet-template-web/README.md

 - Configuration
 - Feature Flags
 - Api Versioning
+- CORS
 - Api Documentation using _swagger_

 > Note:
-  Security Concerns such as _CORS_ or _AUTH_ have not been added to the base template
+  Security Concerns such as _AUTH_ have not been added to the base template yet

 ### Telemetry
 The template uses __OpenTelemetry__ Used mainly with the _OTLP_ protocol exporter configure in the 'appsettings.{environment}.json file and looks like this